 The Best Select-a-Size Knife Blade Guards

 If you're looking for affordable, high-quality universal knife edge guards available in a wide range of different sizes, the selection of Mercer products will make your life much easier.
-The sleek black polystyrene protectors come in more than a dozen sizes, in various configurations from 4 to 12 inches long and 1 to 2 1/2 inches wide.
-And they have a slanted end to properly accommodate knifes with handles that angle out from the blade.
+The sleek black polystyrene protectors come in more than a dozen sizes, in various configurations from 4 to 12 inches long and 1 to 2-1/2 inches wide.
+And they have a slanted end to properly accommodate knives with handles that angle out from the blade.
 These knife guards are dishwasher-safe, though the manufacturer does recommend hand-washing them to maximize their life.

 The Best Locking Knife Blade Guard

 For a securely locking blade guard, this is a great choice.
 It's especially practical if you ever take your knives with you anywhere.
 It fits most larger 8- to 10-inch knives of any brand, and it's made from heavy-duty polypropylene.
 But it's still a lightweight product that doesn't add bulk during transport.
 You can put it right into the dishwasher when it's time for cleaning, too.

 The Best Knife Case